floreo-labs/Java-Core-Curriculum/projects/midterm_final-q/ReadMe.md

 }

 ```
-c.
-Complete the rest of the Game class using the given comments as direction.
+<b>c.</b> Complete the rest of the Game class using the given comments as direction.
 DO NOT change the class or method signatures provided.

-4. a.
-In your Main class, specifically in your static main method, create an instance of your Game Object then invoke the startGame() method to start the Rock Paper Scissors game!
+4. <br /><b>a.</b> In your Main class, specifically in your static main method, create an instance of your Game Object then invoke the startGame() method to start the Rock Paper Scissors game!
-    b.
-Test that your solution works by playing a game of Rock, Paper, Scissors, and if it works like the classic version then you've completed your program.
+     <br /><b>b.</b> Test that your solution works by playing a game of Rock, Paper, Scissors, and if it works like the classic version then you've completed your program.
-    c.
-Commit and push your finished code to the remote game branch then make a PR so that your remote master branch has all of the code from your remote game branch.
+     <br /><b>c.</b> Commit and push your finished code to the remote game branch then make a PR so that your remote master branch has all of the code from your remote game branch.
-    d.
-Submit the link to your repo on the Midterm Assesment form when compelte
+    <br /><b>d.</b> Submit the link to your repo on the Midterm Assesment form when compelte

-5. BONUS POINTS: Bonus points will be given to those who do the following
+5. <b>BONUS POINTS:</b> Bonus points will be given to those who do the following
- a.
-Do not make any of the classes, methods or variables static except for the static main method in your Main class.
+  <br /><b>a.</b> Do not make any of the classes, methods or variables static except for the static main method in your Main class.
- b.
-Beautify the command line app by formatting strings and adding welcome messages and properly printing out the results in a succint, and user friendly manner
+  <br /><b>b.</b> Beautify the command line app by formatting strings and adding welcome messages and properly printing out the results in a succint, and user friendly manner
- c.
-Add multiple rounds to the game with a winner announced at the end.
+  <br /><b>c.</b> Add multiple rounds to the game with a winner announced at the end.